DorisWarren/Daisy_Long_Legs/README.md

 ## Description

-_eCommerce website that will deliver plants to your door step
+_eCommerce website that will deliver plants to your door step selling bonsais plants and cacti